 Autumn.
 It’s that time of year again when New England achieves its highest level of “New Englandness.”
 The days begin to shorten, the air has a slight, but noticeable chill in the early mornings, the leaves start turning to a palette of all of my favorite shades of red, orange and yellow, and the smell of cider donuts and “pumpkin spice everything” assails the nostrils.
 I’ve always loved fall, and in my humble, native New Englander opinion, there is no better place to be in late September and early October.

-Continue reading “Ain’t No Mountain High Enough: Climbing New Hampshire’s Middle Sugarloaf Peak”Category: U.S.A.
+Continue reading “Ain’t No Mountain High Enough: Climbing New Hampshire’s Middle Sugarloaf Peak”The Flight 93 Memorial: A Sobering 9/11 Tribute in Rural Pennsylvania

 Today is September 11, 2022, 21 years since the horrible day that changed our world forever.
 Back in October of 2001, I actually made a pilgrimage of sorts to Lower Manhattan, as I simply had to see what had happened to New York after the events of the prior month.